-In fact, newer detoxification techniques can mitigate some of the pain and suffering associated with opiate withdrawal.
-Rapid detox with the Waismann Method® will greatly reduce withdrawal symptoms by allowing patients to sleep through the procedure.
+Newer detoxification techniques can mitigate some of the pain and suffering associated with opiate withdrawal.
+Rapid detox with the Waismann Method® will significantly reduce withdrawal symptoms by allowing patients to sleep through the procedure.
 Detox is only one facet of this method, and the attention to aftercare will help you cope with the psychological dependency.
-It is possible to become opiate free and avoid a great deal of the withdrawal symptoms that you fear.
+It is possible to become opiate-free and avoid a great deal of the withdrawal symptoms that you fear.

-Whether you fear the nausea, shakes, sleepless night, anxiety or general discomfort, rapid detox allows you to side step a great deal of these effects.
+Whether you fear nausea, shakes, sleepless nights, anxiety, or general discomfort, rapid detox allows you to sidestep a great deal of these effects.

 Another common fear when considering withdrawal is the return of pain.
 Many patients find themselves dependent on prescription pain medications because they have chronic pain.
-They reason that the pain will return if they stop taking the medication.
+The reason that the pain will return is if they stop taking the drug.
 While this certainly is a possibility, the truth is that many treatments are available for pain that do not include opiates.
-Other medications in the analgesic ladder, and alternative techniques, such as meditation and acupuncture, can be used to control chronic pain.
+Other medications in the analgesic ladder, and alternative techniques, such as meditation and acupuncture, can control chronic pain.

 Benefits of Becoming Opiate Free

 The benefits of getting treatment are multifactorial.
 Physically, you will not have to contend with the side effects of opiate medications.
 These could include hyperalgesia, chronic constipation, nausea, and sedation.
-Instead of feeling fatigue and depression from the opiates, you will have energy again.
-In addition, you will not run the risk of overdosing the medication in a constant bid to fight analgesia or to obtain a state of euphoria.
+Instead of feeling tired and depressed from the opiates, you will have energy again.
+In addition, you will not run the risk of overdosing on the medication in a constant bid to fight analgesia or to obtain a state of euphoria.

 The personal and psychological benefits are usually the most rewarding.
-Often, opiate dependency comes with financial and relationship side effects that can make life challenging.
-For instance, you may spend a great deal of money and effort in the attempt to get more of the substance.
+Often, opiate dependency comes with financial and related side effects that can make life challenging.
+For instance, you may spend a great deal of money and effort to get more of the substance.
 Your behavior while on opioid medication may alienate you from your loved ones and cause relationships to disintegrate.
-Although detox does not magically make these problems disappear, it does help you to better cope with the problems brought about by dependency, and it allows you to make better choices where your personal life is concerned.
+Although detox does not magically make these problems disappear, it does help you to better cope with the issues brought about by dependency.
+It allows you to make better choices where your personal life is concerned.

-Traditional detox is generally a lengthy, unpleasant and sometimes humiliating experience.
+Traditional detox is generally a long, unpleasant, and sometimes humiliating experience.
 Opiate withdrawal is not a comfortable process to endure, and it is sometimes hard enough that many patients go back to the substance they were using.
 Detox centers also do not usually provide in-depth medical attention and the individual care needed to go through such a difficult time.
-Essentially, the primary thought is usually to allow some suffering so a lesson is learned.
+Essentially, the primary thought is usually to allow some suffering, so a lesson is learned.

 The Waismann Method of rapid detox is different from traditional detox in so many ways.
-First, you are thoroughly screened by a physician, and you are monitored in a real hospital while in your own private room.
+First, you are thoroughly screened by a physician, and you are monitored in a real hospital while in your private ICU room.
 When your body is experiencing the side effects of detox, you are under sedation and do not feel the discomfort.
-After the rapid detox, patients are cared for 24/7 for a few days in order to be assisted with the transitional physical and emotional symptoms.
+After the rapid detox, patients care 24/7 for a few days to be assisted with the transitional physical and emotional symptoms.